masarusanjp/objective_juice/README.md

 objective_juice
 ===============

-Convert an object to objective-c literal
+Convert the object to the objective-c literal

 # Usage